intel/dffml/docs/contributing/gsoc/2021/index.rst

   - Run the examples for the various models found on the model plugins page

 - `Run the tests <https://github.com/intel/dffml/tree/master/tests>`_.
 DFFML has unit tests and we track coverage (amount of lines of code tested).
-  Make sure you know how to run them, and if you've never done Python unittests before you might want to
+  Make sure you know how to run them, and if you've never done Python unit tests before you might want to
-  `read up on python's unittest library <https://docs.python.org/3/library/unittest.html>`_.
+  `read up on python's unit test library <https://docs.python.org/3/library/unittest.html>`_.
   Figure out how to run a single test!
 Running one test instead of all of them will speed up your workflow when you are writing your tests! (hint, it's in the contributing docs!)

 - Make your first contribution!

   - Don't be afraid to not get it right on the first try.
-If we all got everything right on the first try there would be no bugs in software.
+If we all got everything right on the first try there would be no bugs in the software.
 And there are LOTS of bugs in software.

   - Doesn't have to be related to your project.
 Just make sure we know that you understand how to interact with the community, codebase, and GitHub.
 If you're not familiar that's okay!
 We'll show you the ropes, but you have to jump in the pool if you want to learn how to swim.

-  - You could start with some small and extra small issues (time wise).
+  - You could start with some small and extra small issues (time-wise).

   - You could help us increase the test coverage in any of the packages (check out the python package `coverage` to learn how to do this).